Warwick-Robotics-And-Aerospace/Search-and-rescue-drones/README.md

     Methods include calculating air and motor accelerations, updating velocity and position, plotting vectors, and managing safety parameters.

 CentralControl Class:
     Orchestrates the behavior of drones in the simulation environment.
 Methods include finding escape direction for drones, signaling drones to flee from nearby neighbors, coordinating avoidance behavior, and identifying nearby drones.
+CentralControl is designed to run on a ground control station, such as a laptop.

 ### PhysicalObject